luxinator/RainyDay/docs/spark01.md

 - Select all the jar files in the folder. (use the shift key)
 - Press OK
 - Select both modules
-- press Ok
+- Press Ok
 - Press Ok
 - Wait for the indexing to complete

 ## Test Class
 In the project pane go to src -> main -> scala.
 Right-click on the scala folder and select new -> Scala Class Name the class TestClass, replace the content with the code bellow.
+Note that we use `object` instead of `class`.

 ```scala
 import org.apache.spark.{SparkConf, SparkContext}